microsoft/nni/docs/QuickStart.md

 *Implemented code directory: [config.yml][5]*

-All the code above are stored in [examples/trials/mnist/][8].
-When everything is ready, **run the config.yml file from your command line**.
+All the codes above are already prepared and stored in [examples/trials/mnist/][8].
+When these things are done, **run the config.yml file from your command line to start the experiment**.

 ```bash
     nnictl create --config nni/examples/trials/mnist/config.yml